RamonReilman/NLP_casusC/README.md

 |              |        | Input    | --enc_file       | Path | -            | Yes       | Path to the .enc file used to decode the tokens.         |
 |              |        | Output   | -o, --output     | Path | ./output.txt | No        | Path to save the reconstructed text file.                |

+_Table 5: Commands for the tokenize function explained._

 Commands for the N-gram function

 | Argument | Flag / Syntax | Type    | Default | Required? | Description                                   |